 All requests for service MUST be made by completing the online Technology Maintenance Request form.
 This procedure is important for tracking and verifying all work done on TMISD computers.
-If an online Technology Maintenance Request form is not completed, the Technology Department may not honor your request for service.
+If an online Technology Maintenance Requests form is not completed, the Technology Department may not honor your request for service.
 All technology will be tracked and must be verified to keep accurate inventory.
 Under no circumstances should any technology be moved within the district or campus without the permission of the technology department.
-All technology will remain in the classroom as stated in the inventory unless it is cleared with the technology department.
+All technology will remain in the classroom as stated in the inventory.
+Proper forms, available through the Campus Technology Specialists must be filled out and approved by the principal before the Campus Techs can move technology to another room or campus.